jbosstm/quickstart/XTS/ssl/README.md

+*Please notice that this quickstart is disabled and does not work since the needed wildfly/quickstart 'wsat-simple' has been removed from main branch (see https://issues.redhat.com/browse/WFLY-18515).*

+Please feel free to contribute to the update of this quickstart working on https://issues.redhat.com/browse/JBTM-3851

 # How to configure WildFly and XTS to use SSL

 This example walks you through the steps required to setup two servers (client and server) that communicate via Web services over a secure connection.